theobald-software/theobald-software.github.io/content/_en/xtract-is/parameterization.md

 ---

-Various settings of an Xtract IS component (e.g., package size, selection criteria, etc.) can be parameterized so that a different value can be assigned at SSIS package runtime.
+Various settings of Xtract IS components (e.g., package size, selection criteria, etc.) can be parameterized.
+Use parameters to assign different values at SSIS package runtime.
-Parameters can be populated using standard SSIS functionality, such as expressions, SSIS variables, etc.
+Parameters can be populated using standard SSIS functionality, such as expressions and SSIS variables.

 Xtract IS offers two technical options for parameterization:
 - [Properties](./parameterization-prop)
 - [SSIS Variables](./parameterization-var)